Marketing automation refers to the technology and methods used to facilitate analysis and marketing campaigns across

 Examples of email marketing platforms include Mailchimp, Campaigner, and HubSpot.

 Analytics software lets businesses get as granular as they desire with their data.
 Whether it’s visitors of a specific landing page from a certain region in the U.S. or your ranking ability for a keyword that’s important to your offerings, analytics platforms automatically aggregate information and provide you with actionable data.

 Examples of analytics platforms include Google Analytics, SEMRush, and Ahrefs.

 Social media technology comes with the automation capabilities we spoke about above.

 These platforms help businesses stay on top of their engagement and outreach strategies through social media outlets.

 Examples of social media marketing tools are Buffer, Sprout Social, and BuzzSumo.

 That’s a Lot of Technology, Can Your Business Get All of It?

 The short answer is yes, you can.

 Several modern marketing platforms, including HubSpot’s Marketing Hub—which we offer to our clients—incorporate many different marketing automation solutions under one roof, including those listed above.

 Platforms like these make marketing tech a lot easier to implement for SMBs who may understand the need for adoption but are cautious about investing in a raft of different platforms on their own.

 Marketing automation is here to stay.

 Marketers have observed its benefit, but there are still a significant number of SMBs who are underutilizing (or not utilizing at all) the capabilities of automation in their marketing efforts.

 For companies that are unsure of where they stand, it may be wise to invest in a marketing audit to get a better sense of how they should plan their strategy.

 From there, they can invest either in a platform like HubSpot that offers a range of automation services for their marketing or start slowly by implementing one solution (email, for example) and build out their stack moving forward.

-In any case, the advantages of enterprise marketing automation are clear, and businesses should seriously consider whether they’re taking full advantage of what it has to offer.
+In any case, the advantages of enterprise marketing automation services are clear, and businesses should seriously consider whether they’re taking full advantage of what it has to offer.